-The Company acknowledges that the Code does not dictate or prescribe mandatory rules, but recommends principles of good practice.
+The Code does not dictate or prescribe mandatory rules, but recommends principles of good practice.
 However, the Directors strongly believe that such practices are generally in the best interests of the Company and its shareholders.
 Compliance with the Principles of Good Corporate Governance is not only expected by investors but also evidences the Directors' and the Company's commitment to a high standard of governance.